 - A value - usually a randomly generated unique number

 How long do cookies stay on my computer?

-- Session cookies only last until you close your browser.
+- Session cookies - these only last until you close your browser.
 They are not stored on your hard drive.
-They are usually used to track the pages that you visit so that information can be customised for you for that visit.
+They are generally used to track the pages that you visit so that information can be customised for you for that visit.

 - Website function cookies

 - Social media cookies

 Website Function Cookies such as session or preference cookies